jorgEVOplasmids/expev_OXA-48/README.md

 ![fig_workflow-1](https://user-images.githubusercontent.com/105753869/169509501-fc2f43ce-16b8-4c6c-9548-237d69892ca2.png)

 *Summary scheme of the bioinformatic workflow carried out during this project.
-Input/intermediate data is shown in blue; output data is shown in green.*
+Input/intermediate data is shown in blue; output data is shown in green.
+Most scripts included in this repository were useful to process all these outputs given by already developed programs mentioned above.*

 ## From raw reads to variant calling